The System of Doctor Tarr and Professor Fether: The "system of soothing"

-Monsieur Maillard's system avoids all punishments and does not confine its patients.
-They are granted a great deal of freedom and are not forced to wear hospital gowns, but instead are "permitted to roam about the house and grounds in the ordinary apparel of persons in right mind".
-The doctors have "humored" their patients by never contradicting their fantasies or hallucinations.
-For example, if a man thinks he is a chicken, doctors treat him as a chicken, giving him corn to eat.
-The system is apparently very popular.
-Monsieur Maillard says that all the "Maisons de Santé" in France have adopted it.
+Under the soothing system, patients are granted a great deal of freedom, wearing everyday clothing and allowed to move freely throughout the house and grounds.
+The doctors and staff do not contradict any delusions the patients may exhibit, but rather encourage them as fully as possible.
+For example, a man who believes he is a chicken may be given only corn and gravel to eat for a week in order to break his pattern of delusional thoughts.
+Monsieur Maillard notes that the system has some disadvantages, which have led to its abandonment at all "Maisons de Santé" in France in favor of a treatment system he has devised.
 The narrator remarks that after the patient revolt is crushed, the soothing system is reinstated at the asylum he has visited, though modified in certain ways that are intended to reform it.

 Publication history

 "The System of Doctor Tarr and Professor Fether" was held by editors for several months before being published in Graham's Magazine for November 1845.